jkwlsn/jkwlsn/README.md

 Junior Software Engineer with a background in digital media.
 In January, 2025, I enrolled at [Makers Academy](https://github.com/makersacademy), a selective, intensive London-based bootcamp designed for career-switchers.
 I chose the software engineering and DevOps tracks to complement my previous experience in front-end design.

 On the 16-week, full-time, on-site course, I gained practical experience in group work, paired programming, agile project development, TDD, Python, AWS, and CI/CD workflows.
-On the DevOps specialism track, I gained practical experience with DevOps tools including Docker, Kubernetes, and Terraform.
+On the DevOps specialism track, I got hands-on with DevOps tools including Docker, Kubernetes, and Terraform.
 I'm now teaching myself TypeScript, Node.js, and Vue.js.

 With a background in arts and culture writing, I have great experience discovering solutions to real world problems through interviews, communication, collaboration, and receiving and delivering feedback and turning news into compelling stories.
 I am creative, curious, highly adaptable and willing to put the work in to grow my knowledge and optimise my work.